luki3k5/scalarium-api-wrapper/README.markdown

    <pre>
 <code>Scalarium.configuration.api_token = "YOUR TOKEN"</code></pre>

-You can obtain your token at ([https://manage.scalarium.com/users](https://manage.scalarium.com/users)) - I highly encourage to setup new user with (i.e. devdeploy) and then render him new API_TOKEN.
+You can obtain your token at ([https://manage.scalarium.com/users](https://manage.scalarium.com/users)) - I highly encourage to setup a new user in scalarium (i.e. devdeploy) and then render him new API_TOKEN.